Revisiting the Geometrically Decaying Step Size: Linear Convergence for Smooth or Non-Smooth Functions: Assumption for Linear Convergence

-Lemmas \ref{weakly} and \ref{quasar} respecetively provide sufficient conditions for Assumption \ref{posconnum} to hold, but it requires the function to have sharpness and be weakly-convex or quasar-convex.
-To illustrate that our Assumption \ref{posconnum} is a considerably more general notion, we present examples where it holds even though the function lacks convexity, weak convexity, quasar convexity, or sharpness.
+Lemmas \ref{weakly} and \ref{quasar} respectively provide sufficient conditions for Assumption \ref{posconnum} to hold, but it requires the function to have sharpness and be weakly-convex or quasar-convex.
+To illustrate that our Assumption \ref{posconnum} can be regarded as a more general notion, we present examples where it holds even though the function lacks convexity, weak convexity, quasar convexity, or sharpness.
+For a pictorial illustration, we present graphs of these examples in Figure \ref{fig:examples}.

 \begin{example}[Assumption \ref{posconnum} does not imply convexity] Consider a function $f(x) = |3x| + \sin(|x|)$, which attains its unique minimum at $0$.
-Although the function is nonconvex, we have $\bar{\mu} >0$ in the sense that
+Although the function is nonconvex, we have $\bar{\mu} >0$ since

 which is exactly $|x| |f'(x)|$.
-This implies that the condition number is 1. \end{example}
+This implies that the inverse condition number is 1. \end{example}

 \begin{example}[Assumption \ref{posconnum} does not imply weak convexity] Consider a function $f(x) = \int_0^{|x|} (3+\cos (s^3))ds$, which attains its minimum at $0$.
 Since the function is twice-differentiable, the weak convexity is equivalent to finding $\rho\geq 0$ such that $f''(x) \geq -\rho$ for all $x$.
 For $x>0$, we have